JeffGiroux/nginxaas-for-azure/README.md

 The NGINX configuration for this demo contains URL path routing and multiple upstream selections.
 The configuration is stored and managed in a GitHub repository, and it is pushed to the NGINX deployment through GitHub Actions using [NGINX Configuration Automation Workflows](https://docs.nginx.com/nginxaas/azure/management/nginx-configuration/#nginx-configuration-automation-workflows).

 This demo also utilizes autoscale notify events to trigger Azure Functions running PowerShell.
 The PowerShell script collects IP addresses of all VM instances in the autoscale groups...aka the upstream servers.
 Why is this needed?
-The current implemementation of NGINX for Azure does not have service discovery.
+The current implemementation of NGINXaaS for Azure does not have service discovery.
 Additionally, the SaaS offering in Azure does not have an API to automatically add VMs to NGINX backend pools similar to how you can easily add VMs as targets to Azure Load Balancer or other Azure services.
 As a workaround, PowerShell is used to retrieve the IP addresses.

 There are a few places in which you can adjust NGINX configurations for this demo.
 Most configuration changes should occur in the nginx.conf file which is in the GitHub repo.
 However, if you find the need to adjust server line directives, ports, or other upstream settings, then you can also adjust the PowerShell script and reapply Terraform.

 ### Example Workflow #1: Modify nginx.conf in GitHub repository
 1. User has a requirement to add rate limiting
-2. Edit [nginx.conf](https://github.com/JeffGiroux/nginx-for-azure-configs/blob/main/configs/nginx.conf) to add rate limiting directives (see [Rate Limiting](https://docs.nginx.com/nginxaas/azure/management/rate-limiting/))
+2. Edit [nginx.conf](https://github.com/JeffGiroux/nginxaas-for-azure-configs/blob/main/configs/nginx.conf) to add rate limiting directives (see [Rate Limiting](https://docs.nginx.com/nginxaas/azure/management/rate-limiting/))
 3. Commit changes to repo
 4. GitHub Actions runs, creates tarball of configs, deploys to NGINX